zorael/kameloso/README.md

 ### Configuration

 The bot ideally wants the account name of one or more administrators of the bot, and/or one or more home channels to operate in.
-Without either it's just a read-only log bot, which is a completely valid use-case.
-To define these you can either supply them on the command line, with flags listed by calling the program with `--help`, or generate a configuration file with `--save` and enter them there.
+Without either it's just a read-only log bot, which is also a completely valid use-case.
+To define these you can either supply them on the command line, by use of flags listed by calling the program with `--help`, or generate a configuration file with `--save` and enter them there.

 ```shell
 ./kameloso --save